 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Vegan gluten-free oat waffles, made with some help from chickpea flour.
-Fast, easy and healthy, they are a great new take on classic waffles!
+Learn how to make vegan oat waffles!
+Fast, easy and healthy, they are a gluten-free, egg-free, and dairy-free new take on classic

 Oats and chickpea flour work in structural and delicious harmony in egg-free recipes.
 For example, these multipurpose, 3-Ingredient Chickpea Flour and Oat Crepes, as well as this winning Chickpea Flour and Oat Quick Bread.